monitorjbl/excel-streaming-reader/README.md

 # Important!
 Read first!

-The latest versions of this library (2.x) has dropped support for Java 7.
+The latest versions of this library (2.x) have dropped support for Java 7.
 This is due to POI 4.0 requiring Java 8; as that is a core dependency of this library, it cannot support older versions of Java.
 The older 1.x and 0.x versions will no longer be maintained.

 # Include